imehrdadmahdavi/map-reduce-inverted-index/README.md

 * **Cluster**: Select the cluster you created
 * **Job Type:** Hadoop
 * **Jar File:** Full path to the jar file you uploaded earlier to the Google storage bucket.
-Don’t forget the `gs://`
+E.g. gs:///dataproc-69070.../JAR/invertedindex.jar
 * **Main Class or jar:** The name of the java class you wrote the mapper and reducer in.
 * **Arguments:** This takes two arguments.
     * **Input:** Path to the input data you uploaded